Let me introduce you to Loch Tay boathouses and your new dream place to stay in Scotland, deep in the heart of Perthshire.

 The boathouses from Kenmore (bottom left)

-From the outside, ‘Otter’ and its neighbour ‘Dipper’ are beautiful Scandinavian-style boat houses, perched on the edge of the loch.
+From the outside, Osprey, Otter, and Oyster are beautiful Scandinavian-style boat houses, perched on the edge of the loch.
 On the inside, they are luxury and contemporary studio apartments, complete with stunning eye-level views of the loch, vintage style and a cosy wood burning stove.

-The boathouses are hidden down a steep road only accessible by 4x4s (don’t worry, the owners will lend you one so you can buzz up and down the hill whatever the weather) and due to the remote location there is no internet, but who needs Instagram when you have it for real in right in front of you?
+The Loch Tay boathouses are hidden down a steep road and due to the remote location there is no internet, but who needs Instagram when you have it for real in right in front of you?

 If the rain does stop and you can actually tear yourself away from the log burning stove in your boathouse, there are lots of things to get up to around Loch Tay: